-They are not attacking/destroying Red Blood Cells (not causing Hemolysis), as Cold Agglutinin Disease does.
+With Precipitate the clumping is not attacking/destroying Red Blood Cells (not causing Hemolysis), as Cold Agglutinin Disease does.

 Note: Precipitate differs, from Agglutination that is associated with Cold Agglutinin Disease.

-Ignoring clumping/Precipitate, and its symptoms.
-Can can lead to blood circulation issues that cause a variety of symptoms and problems.
+Ignoring this clumping/Precipitate, and its symptoms.
+Can lead to blood circulation issues that cause a variety of symptoms and problems.
 Anything from temporary pain, to damage to skin, muscles, nerves, joints, and organs.
 It can cause inflammation, bleeding, clotting, neuropathy, and necrosis.

 Testing: Cryoglobulinemia is diagnosed by a specific blood test that detects the relative quantity of cryoglobulins in the blood.